AlexT-L/RANS/README.md

 # RANS
 RANS Modeling of Airfoil.
-An overview of our project is given in the research project pdf and the code is based off of Gigi's thesis.
+An overview of our project is given in the research project pdf and the code is based off of Gigi's (Luigi Martinelli) thesis.

 ## How to Run
 The main file is the flo103.py.
 This can be run directly without any additional inputs.
 There are 2 sample airfoils in the main repository and they can be changed directly by changing the name in flo103.py.